Advising & Scheduling Resources

 Additionally, all students in the B.S.Ed. program are assigned an advisor to assist them with negotiating the state's teacher certification requirements.
 These advisors are assigned based on the student's last name.
-Student with last names ending in letters A-M have Dr. Betty Dessants (email@example.com) as their B.S.Ed. advisor.
-Students with last names from N-Z are assigned to Dr. Robert Shaffer (firstname.lastname@example.org).
+Student with last names ending in letters A-M have Dr. Betty Dessants (firstname.lastname@example.org) as their B.S.Ed. advisor.
+Students with last names from N-Z are assigned to Dr. Robert Shaffer (email@example.com).
+Because Dr. Shaffer is on leave for Spring 2016, all students with questions about teacher certification should contact Dr. Dessants for advisement.

 Dr. Burg serves as the advisor to students in the undergraduate public history concentration.

 Students are encouraged to meet with their advisor regularly for advice and assistance.
 The department chair, Dr. Steven Burg (firstname.lastname@example.org) is also available to assist students with academic or career-related questions.

 In order to ensure that you select the courses that you will need for graduation, it is essential that you set up a meeting with your advisor to discuss your plans.
 Please read the information sheet below for important information about courses and scheduling.

 Important Dates for Scheduling and Drop/Add (Registrar's Office)

 Academic Catalogs (Contain university policies and course descriptions)